West Wales Raiders

 The West Wales Raiders were a semi-professional rugby league club based in Llanelli, Wales.
 They competed in League 1, the third tier of the British rugby league system, from 2018 until 2022.

-The club was founded in 2015 as an amateur club.
+The club was founded in 2014 as an amateur club, Gwendraeth Valley Raiders, who competed in the Welsh Conference Premier.
+In 2015, the team joined the Conference League South and dropped Gwendraeth Valley from their name.

 In July 2017, owner Andrew Thorne bought League 1 club South Wales Ironmen, relocating them to Stebonheath Park in Llanelli.
 The Ironmen were renamed West Wales Raiders in 2018 and continued to play at Stebonheath Park.
+The club withdrew from the league at the end of the 2022 season.